edjw/pypagerest/README.md

 A Python wrapper for [https://page.rest](Page.REST)

-Page.REST is an HTTP API you can use to extract content from any web page as JSON created by Lakshan Perera.
+Page.REST is an HTTP API created by [Lakshan Perera](https://www.laktek.com) that can extract content from any web page as JSON.

+## Notes

+If you want to scrape the CSS selectors and oEmbed/OpenGraph/Response Header content at the same time, then use the `get_pr_selector` function. <!-- TODO! -->

 ## To-Do

 * Make it easy to do multiple urls
+* Enable oEmbed/OpenGraph/Response header content to be requested in selector function
 * Document how to do one function only on one set of urls, selectors, headers
 * Document how to do more than one function on one set of urls, selectors, headers
 * Document how to do more than one function on more than one set of urls, selectors, headers